BeanEater1269/TechJam-2026-Team-STH/docs/dataset-plan.md

 is the CLIP embeddings + signal values per item -- a few GB total, not the raw pixels, which get discarded after embedding extraction.

-## Note: out-of-distribution stress test (separate from this manifest)

-In addition to the 30k-image manifest above, we built a supplementary external evaluation set (COCO real photos + independently-sourced DALLE-3 generations) to check generalization beyond this training distribution.
-It is **not** part of `data/manifest.csv` and was not trained on -- see `docs/error_analysis.md` and `validation_result/coco_dalle3_auc_comparison.json` for those results and their caveats.